-The phase 2 upgrade of the ATLAS detector greatly increases its potential for discovery and study of exotic new phenomena.
-While the range of models and their respective parameters is quite large, their salient feature is the production of high- p_T leptons, photons, jets and missing E_T .
+The energy upgrade of the LHC to 33 TeV will greatly increase the potential of the ATLAS detector for discovery and study of exotic new phenomena.
+While the range of models and their respective parameters is quite large, their salient feature is the production of high- $p_T$ leptons, photons, jets and missing $E_T$ .
 Our goal is to ensure that the detector design maintains the sensitivity to any signature containing these characteristics.
-In this section we discuss benchmark models of new physics and the expected gain in sensitivity if the ATLAS dataset were increased from 300 fb-1 to 1 ab-1 and 3 ab-1 at a center-of-mass energy of 14 TeV.
+In this section we discuss benchmark models of new physics and the expected sensitivity for ATLAS datasets of 300 fb-1 and 3 ab-1 at a center-of-mass energy of 33 TeV.

 In order to characterize the high-mass reach we consider resonances with different production and decay mechanisms.
-As an example of strongly-produced, wide resonances we consider the Kaluza-Klein (KK) gluons g{KK} in extra-dimensional models [1].
+As an example of strongly-produced, wide resonances we consider the Kaluza-Klein (KK) gluons $g{KK}$ in extra-dimensional models [1].
 Many signatures of new physics contain cascade decays.
-To capture these scenarios we consider the g{KK} decay to a pair of top-antitop quarks.
+To capture these scenarios we consider the $g{KK}$ decay to a pair of top-antitop quarks.
 Cascade decays can also occur from weakly-produced particles with narrow width.
 As an example of this scenario we consider Z' bosons decaying to top-antitop pairs in the topcolor model [1].
 Finally, one of the simplest and most robust signatures of a new particle is its two-body decay to two leptons, exemplified by $Z' \rightarrow ee$ and $Z' \rightarrow \mu\mu$ decays [2].